Coffee

 Each year the world produces approximately 10 million tons of coffee, the two main species of which are Arabica and Robusta.

-Milder, more aromatic and with less caffeine, Arabica coffee makes up the bulk of world production.
+Milder, more aromatic and with less caffeine, Arabica coffee makes up the majority of world production.
 It is grown mainly at higher altitudes in tropical and temperate regions of the Western Hemisphere, Brazil being the world’s largest producer.

 Vietnam is the largest producer of Robusta coffee, which is largely grown at lower altitudes in tropical Asia and Africa.
-Brazil is the second larger producer of the variety.

 Our Coffee Value Chain